UIUC-ECE374B/UIUC-ECE374B.github.io/_lectures/Lec09.md

 - Master Theorem for recurrence of the form $T(n) = r T(n/c) + f(n)$
   - [Why does the master theorem work? by CA Ajitesh Dasaratha](/materials/extra_content/Master_theorem_writeoff.pdf)
+- With many of these recurrences, geometric series identities come up frequently.
+[CA Ranjani Ramesh wrote a good refresher on geometric series and how they present themselves in recurrences](/materials/extra_content/Ranjani_Geometric_Series.pdf)

 ### Relevent LeetCode Practice (by Tristan Yang)